lmorchard/blog.decafbad.com/_posts/2005-09-28-livejournal-uber-social-software.markdown

 I'll never do it, but ever since I realized that LJ was Open Source, I've wanted to launch my own LJ-based social software site.
 The only difference would be that your [User Info](http://www.livejournal.com/userinfo.bml?user=deus_x) is what would appear as the main page under your personal URL, and the Journal would just be a secondary tab in the sidebar.

 Because, after all, wouldn't that pretty much match 90-99% of the features offered by things like Friendster, Orkut, Tribe, and friends?
-(Oh, and if you use this idea, and make lots of moneyâ€”hire me or something, will ya?)
+(Oh, and if you use this idea, and make lots of money—hire me or something, will ya?)